macork/GPCERF_spatial/cran-comments.md

 Thanks for pointing that out.
 I replaced \dontrun{} with \donttest{}.

 - Also made sure that only one thread is used in the examples and tests.
+- There was extra .log file that failed the automatic checks.
+I also removed it.

 Best regards,